duneanalytics/docs/docs/api/FAQ/functionality.md

 ### How many Requests Per Minute can I make?

 The API is currently set to a rate limit of 40 requests per minute.
 This will ultimately vary with the introduction of our API plans of varying tiers.
-Please reach out if you require higher throughput in the interim!
+Please reach out to our API team if you require higher throughput in the interim!

 ### Are there specified SLAs?